cs4s/sm-2017/glossary/index.md

 *"Computational thinking is the thought processes involved in formulating problems and their solutions so that the solutions are represented in a form that can be effectively carried out by an information-processing agent [i.e. a Computer]."*

-Definitions of **Computational Thinking** are often presented as collection of related concepts.
+**Computational Thinking** is often further divided into a collection of related concepts.
 For example, the 6 **Computational Thinking** concepts defined by [Barefoot Computing](https://barefootcas.org.uk/barefoot-primary-computing-resources/concepts/computational-thinking/){:target="_blank"} are:

 - **Logic:** predicting and analysing (see definition of *Logical Reasoning* below).